szilard/benchm-dataframes/README.md

 #### Setup

 The tests have been performed on a m8i.2xlarge EC2 instance (8 cores, 32GB RAM) running Ubuntu 24.04.
-The queries have been run 2 times and the second time was recorded (warm run).

 #### Limitations